dhchenx/mmkit-features/doc/multimodal_features_library.md

 ### Functions

-The multimodal features libarry contains powerful functions to support multimodal features use.
+The multimodal features library contains powerful functions to support multimodal features use.
 Here are some implemented functions.

 #### Aligning multimodal features